 It’s melty, salty, and crispy with a side of cool guacamole or salsa.
-This mouthwatering and filling quesadilla is ready in just ten minutes.
+This mouthwatering and filling breakfast quesadilla is ready in just ten minutes.

 FYI: Black salt is also known as kala namak.
 It can be found in small bags at Indian markets for a couple of bucks.)

-After the tofu is done, I put a tortilla in the warm skillet along with a layer of Follow Your Heart cheese, the eggy tofu, diced onion, bell pepper slices, spinach leaves, and more cheese.
+After the tofu is done, I put a tortilla in the warm skillet along with a layer of Follow Your Heart vegan cheese, eggy tofu, diced onion, bell pepper slices, spinach leaves, and more cheese.

 All of the tastes come together to recreate a diner-style Denver omelette in handheld form.

 Since I’m making it in the morning for just myself, I do a quick rendition and half recipe of my standard guacamole with half of an avocado, diced onion, cilantro, tomato, and a tiny squeeze of lime or lemon juice.

 What to do with the remaining avocado half?

 Be warned, though, it will make the avocado taste a little onion-y.
 This usually isn’t a problem for me, though, since any dish that I’ll be topping with avocado tends to have onion in it anyway.

-Disclaimer: Post contains Amazon affiliate link.
+Disclosure: Post contains Amazon affiliate link.